DrJLabs/better-auth-central/README.md

 ## Next Steps

-- Replace the placeholder login (`OIDC_LOGIN_PATH`) and consent (`OIDC_CONSENT_PATH`) pages with your production-ready experience.
-The current HTML responses simply acknowledge the endpoints; update them to match your auth UX and post to `/api/auth/oauth2/consent` as needed.
+- Customise the login (`OIDC_LOGIN_PATH`) and consent (`OIDC_CONSENT_PATH`) templates in `src/ui/loginPage.ts` and `src/ui/consentPage.ts` to reflect your branding or additional flows.
+The defaults now expose a Google sign-in CTA and a consent experience ready for immediate use.
 - Return to the Google Cloud Console once ready to register OAuth credentials, then populate `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`.
 - Configure additional providers or auth flows by extending `src/auth.ts`.
 - Integrate this server with your MCP client or other services by pointing them at the `/api/auth` endpoints and the `.well-known` discovery URLs listed above.
 A GitHub Actions workflow (`discovery-smoke`) runs on every push/PR to keep these endpoints healthy.
 Set `BETTER_AUTH_DB_DRIVER=node` in CI or other environments where compiling `better-sqlite3` is not desirable; production should continue using the default `better-sqlite3` driver for performance.